 So far, the chief resource page is the one for Printable Brackets.
 There are analyzed brackets sprinkled through various posts, and at some point I’ll see about gathering these together and making them easy to find.
 I also anticipate that there will be a glossary, and perhaps things like an index of games discussed.

 Details of my tournament simulator can be found at Retooling the Simulator and Taking the New Model for a Spin.
-Information about the most recent revision of the program is in Building a New Simulator and The Current Iteration.
+Information about the most recent revision of the program is in Building a New Simulator, The Current Iteration, and Simulating Flow.